The Digital Electronic Organ

 and educational ministry

-be found rewarding
+be found helpful,

-and a blessing to your learning
+and a learning resource

-as you continue to pursue
+as you continue to feed

 your God-given interest